ionic-team/ionic-docs/src/pages/react/navigation.md

 This guide covers how routing works in an app built with Ionic and React.

-Ionic React uses the popular [React Router](https://github.com/ReactTraining/react-router) library under the hood.
+`IonicReactRouter` uses the popular [React Router](https://github.com/ReactTraining/react-router) library under the hood.
 With Ionic and React Router, you can create multi-page apps with rich page transitions.

 Everything you know about routing using React Router carries over into Ionic React.
 Let's take a look at the basics of an Ionic React app and how routing works with it.